peteremiller/MechaCar_Statistical_Analysis/README.md

 ### 1.)
 Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-From the formula results it is possible to predict that the following variables/coefficients provide a non-random amount of variance to the mpg values:
+From the formula results it is possible to predict that the following variables/coefficients provided a non-random amount of variance to the mpg values:
  - vehicle weight(0.0776)
  - spoiler angle(0.3069)
  - AWD(All Wheel Drive)(0.1852)